stripe/stripe-react-native/README.md

 ## Troubleshooting

+### Android web browser windows close on backgrounding the app

+This is known limitation of using `singleTask` as your `launchMode` on Android.
+See [here](https://github.com/stripe/stripe-react-native/blob/master/docs/android-chrome-tab-closes-on-background.md) for a workaround.

 ### `Undefined symbols for architecture x86_64` on iOS

 While building your iOS project, you may see a `Undefined symbols for architecture x86_64` error.
 This is caused by `react-native init` template configuration that is not fully compatible with Swift 5.1.